 A survey of the chemical and physical nature of biological macromolecules, including nucleic acids, proteins, lipids and carbohydrates, and the biochemistry of enzyme catalysis, bioenergetics, and regulatory mechanisms.
 Four periods lecture.
 Prereq: CHEM 212 and BIOL 120; J. Kirkley, A. Mehl

 BCHM 302 Biochemistry II: Chemistry of Metabolism

 A survey of metabolism focusing on major biochemical pathways and molecular biology.
 Four periods lecture.
-Prereq: BCHM 301; J. Kirkley, A. Mehl and techniques to analyze structure and function.
-Two periods lecture and six periods laboratory.
-Prereq: CHEM 212 and BIOL 120; W; J. Kirkley, A. Mehl
+Prereq: BCHM 301; J. Kirkley, A. Mehl

 BCHM 310 Biochemical Methods